Member Stories & Ideas

 - Leading Life Their Way: Extra help from aging services can improve older adults’ quality of life, safety, and happiness.
 See how nonprofit aging services providers help residents and clients live their best lives.

 LeadingAge Story Collector

-Your stories are valuable, both to LeadingAge and to your organization.
+Your stories are valuable, both to LeadingAge and to you.
 You can use them in your own advocacy, media outreach, and promotion.
-LeadingAge can leverage your stories for member learning and advocacy.
+LeadingAge can leverage stories for member learning and advocacy.
 With support from LeadingAge Gold Partner Greystone, we’re collecting stories that demonstrate the humanity and direct impact of our work.

 Have questions?
 See our Story Collector FAQs.